-One Day in Dublin – Itinerary, Map, Tips & Guide
+One Day in Dublin: Best Itinerary, Map, Tips & Guide

 This post may contain affiliate links, from which we earn an income.
+Click here to read our affiliate policy.

-How to Spend a Day in Dublin
+How to spend a perfect day in Dublin

 Dublin is the capital of Ireland, a city with a huge reputation which has managed to retain the quaint and lively charm that you will find throughout the country.
-Dublin has a complex history full of Vikings, famines, and wars, and much of the city still has a historic feel, with streets of cobblestone, castles and ancient churches.

 In this Dublin travel guide, you’ll find a complete one day itinerary of all the most important must see Dublin attractions, with an interactive map, organised to make the best use of your time.
+We also share recommendations for central places to stay, ideas about where to eat local food, and tips about how to make the most of your day in Dublin.

 Dublin skyline over the River Liffey to the Port of Dublin and Irish Sea